Ozu-Beatmap-Toolset/beatmap-parser/readme.md

-# Osu beatmap file parser
+# Osu beatmap file parser in Java

 A simple java library to read and write to osu beatmap files.